LGV/HGV Training Courses

 Step 4 – Practical Training & Test

-Now that you have passed your theory tests, it is time to start your practical LGV driver training!
+Now that you have passed your theory tests, it is time to start your practical driver training!
 Here at 2 Start Training, we have a variety of LGV training courses for both CAT C & C+E vehicles.
 Our team of training advisors will work with you to decide the ideal course that suits all your needs.

 Once you have completed your training and our instructors feel you are ready, it will then be up to you to pass your 3a test at an approved training centre and also pass your 3b practical HGV driving test.